-The Early and Periodic Screening, Diagnostic and Treatment (EPSDT) benefit provides comprehensive and preventive health care services for Health First Colorado (Colorado's Medicaid Program) members age 20 and under including adults who are pregnant, who are enrolled in Medicaid.
+The Early and Periodic Screening, Diagnostic and Treatment (EPSDT) benefit provides comprehensive and preventive health care services for Health First Colorado (Colorado's Medicaid Program) members age 20 and under along with pregnant adults.
 EPSDT is key to ensuring that children and youth receive appropriate preventive, dental, mental health, developmental and specialty services.